theimowski/master-thesis/docs/section-research.md

 Routing is a basic concept of Web Development.
 It allows to delegate request handling to a specific component based on the request URL path.
-Below is a snippet which shows how routing for the Music Store can be defined in Suave:
+Below is a snippet which shows how routing for the Music Store can be implemented in Suave:

 ```fsharp
 let browse =